jeremyandrews/Argus-app/memory-bank/activeContext.md

 - **Settings Functionality**: Fixing issues with settings updates not being observed by view models

 ## Recent Changes

+- **Fixed Article Content Display Issue in NewsView** (Completed):
+  - Successfully resolved the display issue where formatted article content wasn't properly displayed in NewsView:
+    - Initial problem: Text appeared as faint gray with improper formatting and was wrapping off screen edges in NewsView
+    - Text displayed correctly in NewsDetailView but not in NewsView despite using the same data
+  - Root cause identified:
+    - NewsView and NewsDetailView used completely different UI components to render rich text:
+      - NewsView was using `AccessibleAttributedText` component
+      - NewsDetailView was using `NonSelectableRichTextView` component
+    - These components have fundamental internal differences:
+      - Different width constraints (32px vs 40px padding)
+      - Different font handling (`NonSelectableRichTextView` forces body font on all text)
+      - Different text container configurations
+  - Solution implemented:
+    - Modified `summaryContent` method in NewsView.swift to use `NonSelectableRichTextView` instead of `AccessibleAttributedText`
+    - Kept the secondary text color for visual consistency
+    - Removed any modifiers that might interfere with proper text wrapping
+  - Results:
+    - Text now displays consistently in both views with proper formatting and wrapping
+    - Article body content is fully visible and formatted correctly
+    - No text stretches off screen edges
+  - Key learnings:
+    - Component selection is critical - seemingly similar UI components can have very different rendering behaviors
+    - Consistency between views should extend to the actual UI components used, not just visual styling
+    - When rich text rendering issues occur, investigate the fundamental component differences first
+    - Use the same UI component across the app for the same type of content display

 - **Fixed Swift 6 Equatable Conformance Issue** (Completed):
   - Successfully resolved Equatable conformance issues with SwiftData models in Swift 6: